 A Massachusetts landlord can only evict a tenant upon expiration of the lease term, for violation of a specific provision in the rental agreement or for nonpayment of rent.
-All landlords must follow the Massachusetts eviction process to expel a tenant.
+All landlords must follow the proper Massachusetts eviction process to expel a tenant.

 - Shutting off the utilities

 - Changing the locks or denying use of the premises